Ireland lose to Zimbabwe in T20 opener

 Zimbabwe were in trouble at 5-2 but Regis Chakabva top-scored with 47 off 28 balls to help steer the tourists to a total of 117-7 at Clontarf.

-Ireland began their reply strongly, openers Paul Stirling and Kevin O'Brien contributing 24 and 25 respectively.
+Ireland began their reply strongly, as Paul Stirling scored 24 and opening partner Kevin O'Brien got 25.

 But despite Simi Singh's unbeaten 28, the hosts fell narrowly short of their target, Ryan Burl taking 3-22.